 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.

 mrem: millirems per year (a measure of radiation absorbed by the body.

-ppb: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water.
+ppb: micrograms per liter or parts per billion.

 N/A: not applicable.

 Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.